Balasubramanian-pg/MetroCity/Demograph-Data/Readme.md

-Of course.
-Here is a more professional and structured documentation of the data assets used in the project.
-This format is clearer and better suited for project documentation.

-***

 ### **Project Data Asset Overview**

-The "Shopping Mart" end-to-end project integrates both structured and unstructured data to provide a comprehensive 360-degree view of the business.
+The "MetroCity" end-to-end project integrates both structured and unstructured data to provide a comprehensive 360-degree view of the business.
 These assets are ingested into the Bronze layer, refined in the Silver layer, and aggregated for business intelligence in the Gold layer.

 ---